The information below will help you plan and prepare for your audition:

 We have provided online audition practice materials (play-along exercises) that will help you prepare for the improvisation and blues sections of the audition.

-(Percussion principals, see below.)
-Berklee embraces and values all music styles so you should prepare a piece that you are comfortable with and displays your strengths as a musician.
+Berklee embraces and values all music styles, so you should prepare a piece that you are comfortable with and that displays your strengths as a musician.
 It should be approximately three–five minutes in length, in any style that demonstrates your instrumental proficiency and your overall musicianship.
 Do not choose a piece or a style of music you think the audition team wants to hear.
-Rather, select a piece that puts your "best foot forward" and highlights what you feel represents your best playing.
+Rather, select a piece that puts your best foot forward and highlights what you feel represents your best playing.
 Ultimately, the audition is a discovery process, and we want to find out what you do well.

 It is recommended that you seek the guidance of your private instructor and/or musical mentor when selecting your prepared piece.
-Here are some examples and additional guidelines that may help when selecting your prepared piece:
+Here are some examples and additional guidelines that may help when making your selection:

 - A tune from a well-known artist or band (any style)